The no-fluff guide to deciding: ‘should I get a second photographer at my wedding?’ Spoiler: yes.

 Following on from this point, a second photographer can help me in so many ways which again contributes to the feeling of wellness.
 There are times when I’d ask them to grab me a glass or water, hold an off-camera light or take over while I use the restroom.
 They might help out during the formals as they would know exactly what to look for arranging groups and setting up rows of chairs, as we’ve done it countless times before!

-7. A little more dollah, a lot more pictures
+7. A little more investment, a lot more photos!

 Ultimately you are already spending a good chunk of change on your wedding photography.
 It may not exactly be an ‘investment’ in the truest sense of the word, but it is a palpable thing that will continue to bring you joy for the rest of your lives.
 It pays dividends, as the joy increases with time.
 For just a comparatively small amount more, you could get almost twice the pictures from another skilled, experienced photographer.